cloudflare/cloudflare-docs/content/pages/how-to/custom-branch-aliases.md

 First, make sure that you have made a commit on the branch you would like to set up an alias for.
 This will prompt a build in Pages.

-Next, add a custom domain under your Pages project for `staging.example.com`.
+Next, add a custom domain under your Pages project for your desired custom domain, for example, `staging.example.com`.

 ![Follow the instructions below to access the custom domains overview in the Pages dashboard.](../media/pages_custom_domain-1.png)